The Stock -> Inventory section contains a list of all items that are stored in the stock, and allows to update the inventory levels after a stocktake.

 - The new stock lot will have the same cost per unit as the latest stock lot of the same item (by Available from date).

-- If this item has not been in stock previously, the stock lot's cost will be 0.
+- If this item has not been in stock previously, vendor's price will be used.
+If the item has several purchase terms, the price with the highest priority will be used.

 If the new quantity for an item is smaller than the previous quantity: